dashcommunity/proposal-dash-community/proposal.md

 Total proposed project costs are summarized in Table 2.

-The costs to perform the deliverables and milestones above are based on expected (and expended) time required to perform the item, along with a given billable rate.
-All of this work is exclusively my own, and is billed at 5 DASH/hr.
+The costs to perform the deliverables above are based on expected (and expended) time required to perform the item, along with a given billable rate.
+This work is exclusively my own (no subcontractors), and is billed at 5 DASH/hr.
 Details are shown in Table 3.

 In addition to my time, I would like to compensate community members.
 I propose paying all community members who join and contribute at least one meaningful commit to the organization.
-Proposed rates are shown in Table 4.
+Proposed rewards are shown in Table 4.

 ##### Itemized Costs